Chris Cramer: Later career

 Cramer was responsible for giving future Middle East editor Jeremy Bowen his first job at the BBC in 1988.
-Among the major new stories Cramer was responsible for overseeing included Michael Buerk's reporting of the Ethiopian famine, Kate Adie's coverage of the Tiananmen Square massacre, and the Revolutions of 1989.
+The major news stories Cramer was responsible for overseeing included Michael Buerk's reporting of the Ethiopian famine, Kate Adie's coverage of the Tiananmen Square massacre, and the Revolutions of 1989.
 Cramer became head of news gathering at the BBC in the mid-1990s and sat on the BBC's News and Current Affairs Management Board.
 With BBC safety managers, he introduced the first hostile environment training courses, risk assessments and equipment for those covering conflicts.
 He later introduced the first confidential counselling service for news teams, recognising PTSD, and helped found the International News Safety Institute (INSI), which spearheaded safety across the news industry.
 Cramer felt journalism had become increasingly dangerous.
 In an interview with NPR in 2009, he said "We're being targeted, we're being imprisoned, we're being harassed, we're being assaulted, and sometimes, and all too frequently, we're being murdered".
 He was honorary president of the INSI from 2003 until 2012.

 In 1996, Cramer joined CNN, where he oversaw global news operations as head of CNN International for 11 years.
 His focus on journalist safety was widely adopted by other news organizations.
 He was responsible for establishing the position of Senior Editor of Middle East Affairs at CNN, after the September 11 attacks in 2001.
 After CNN, he took on senior roles at the Thomson Reuters news service and headed a video production team at The Wall Street Journal.